 Chemex coffee maker and Emile Henry corrugated ceramic mold

-Ingredients for the milk cake
+Ingredients for the milk tart

 For the mass: